StevenTraboulay/WeatherApp.github.io/README.md

 5) create forecast loops and hourly checks
 6) checking on validiy of cards
 7) function for calling 5 day forecast is bugging and not pulling in length, debugging
+8) fixed the issue - in the API its not clear which ones to use HOWEVER for UV get the UV API for forecast get the FORECAST API and gen weather get the WEATHER API